How Can I Make the Most of a Visit?

 Minimize distractions in the room.
-Turn off the television and radio during your visit.
-Or, if you’re in a room with others that has become noisy or busy, move to another area.
-The more distractions there are in the room, the more difficult it will be to have any sort of conversation.
+Ask to turn off the television or radio during your visit.
+If you’re in a room with others that has become noisy or busy, move to another area.
+The more distractions there are in the room, the more difficult conversation may become.

 Make eye contact and introduce yourself.
 When you are face-to-face, smile and introduce yourself, giving your loved one ample time to process what you’ve said.
 A gentle reminder of how they know you or how you’re related might help them if they don’t recognize you initially.